jaredloftus/profiles/alextapscott_toreview.md

 Tapscott is an advisory board member for a number of companies, including nuco, YouBase and Paycase.
 He is also a co-founder of CAMH Engage, a young leadership council at the Centre for Addiction and Mental Health.

-In 2014, Tapscott published the seminal white paper ‘A Bitcoin Governance Network’.
-His writing has been featured in publications such as TIME, Fortune, Forbes and the Harvard Business Review.

 Alex Tapscott served as a research fellow for the Global Solutions Network (GSN) program at the Martin Prosperity Institute at the Rotman School of Management in Toronto.
+In 2014, he published the white paper ‘A Bitcoin Governance Network’.
 He is a graduate of Amherst College in Massachusetts and is a CFA charterholder.

 ## Twitter
 https://twitter.com/alextapscott